kylefantastic/phase-1/week-2/imgs/design-reflection.md

 #### Do you want them to search for information, contact you, or see your portfolio?
 It's ok to have several actions at once, or different actions for different kinds of visitors.
 **On one hand, first time visitor:**
 He should check my latest work because your last work, even if not your favorite always show you are up to date with fresh front-end frameworks and latest technologies.
-Then, navigate to other works if they want to know more about my works.
+Then, navigate to other works if they want to know more about my previous works.

 **On the other hand, used visitor:**
-He should have an easy access to links to get in touch with me without needing to scroll.
-Maybe also link to the blog)
+He should have an easy access to links to get in touch with me without needing to scroll. ( Also, maybe link to the blog)

 #### What are the main things someone should know about design and user experience?
-As our industry’s technologies and methodologies advance making websites and web apps becoming more complex.
+As industry’s technologies and methodologies advance making websites and web apps becoming more complex.
 Fifteen years ago, users were interacting with static contents because of the basic technologies and fabrication processes.
 Nowadays, thanks to new technologies, the user is exposed to various, rich and interactives experiences, making the web project success hinging on one thing: how does users perceive it.
 Unconsciously, every time an user becomes a visitor of your website, he is asking himself, how easy is the website to use, how pleasant, and how much he is enjoying navigating on your website.
 Design and UX are asking those questions and trying to find the most appropriate solutions in order to provide to the user a decent, fresh and up-to-date experience while browsing the site.

 #### What is user experience design and why is it valuable?
-User experience (abbreviated as UX) is how a person feels when interfacing with a system.
-The system could be a website, a web application or desktop software and, in modern contexts, is generally denoted by some form of human-computer interaction (HCI).
+UX solve problems!
+It is basicaly how a user feels when interfacing with a website, a web application or desktop software.
 User experience design consists in making the experience as good as possible for the user by designing it.
-Those who work on UX (called UX designers) study and evaluate how users feel about a system, looking at such things as ease of use, perception of the value of the system, utility, efficiency in performing tasks and so forth.
+UX designers study and evaluate how users feel about a system. looking at such things as ease of use, perception of the value of the system, site heatmaps, utility, efficiency in performing tasks and so forth.
-Nowadays, with so much emphasis on user-centered design, describing and justifying the importance of designing and enhancing the user experience seems almost unnecessary.
-We could simply say, “It’s important because it deals with our users’ needs — enough said,” and everyone would probably be satisfied with that.
-Additionally, users have been accessing websites in an increasing number of ways: mobile devices, a vast landscape of browsers, different types of Internet connections.
+Users have been accessing websites in an increasing number of ways: mobile devices, a vast landscape of browsers, different types of Internet connections.
+UX designers have to think a new, cross-device and cross-browsers ways to create their projects, one project working on all plateforms will always be better for the client to work with and also easier to maintain than X projects for X platforms. qED Valuable.

 #### Which parts of the challenge did you find tedious?
-Reflecting on User experience was hard because I worked one year as an Ui/Ux designer and there are so much things to say.
+Reflecting on User experience was tedious because I worked one year as an Ui/Ux designer and there are so much things to say.